kilofox/kohana/system/guide/kohana/tutorials/hello-world.md

 `$this->template->message = 'hello, world!';`
 :    `$this->template` is a reference to the view object for our site template.
 What we're doing here is assigning a variable called "message", with a value of "hello, world!" to the view.

-Now lets try running our code...
+Now let's try running our code...

 ![Hello, World!](hello_world_2_error.png "Hello, World!")